-An estate planning business valuation for privately held businesses is essential when considering gifting, estate settlement and Internal Revenue Service (IRS) reporting of an estate or gift transactions.
+An estate planning business valuation for privately-held businesses is essential when considering gifting, estate settlement, and Internal Revenue Service (IRS) reporting of an estate or gift transaction.

 The following are examples of the type of entities, interests, and situations where a business appraisal may be needed:

 - Family limited partnership and limited liability companies, including entities holding real estate, marketable securities, or closely held common stock

 - Gifting of closely-held stock and partnership/LLC interests